Why is Guatemala's volcanic eruption so much deadlier than Hawaii's?

 (CNN)Both eruptions swallowed homes and reminded everyone how ferocious nature can be.

-But there are huge differences between Guatemala's Fuego volcano eruption, which killed 25 people in just one day, and Hawaii's recent Kilauea eruption, which hasn't killed anyone but keeps slowly wreaking havoc one month later.
+But there are huge differences between Guatemala's Fuego volcano eruption, which has killed 62 people since Sunday, and Hawaii's recent Kilauea eruption, which hasn't killed anyone but keeps slowly wreaking havoc one month later.

 Here's why these eruptions are so different -- and why they have drastically different death tolls: